Give hackers/intruders the SHOCK© treatment!

 C. SOS Flash warning message is displayed on the device that makes an unauthorized login attempt for the 9th time.

-D. Captcha will be enabled after 5th unauthorized login attempt.
+D. Captcha will be enabled after the 5th unauthorized login attempt.